 The Least Expensive Way to Spend Feb 14th

 After a home-cooked meal, snuggle up with your honey and enjoy a movie night on the cheap.
 Look for specials at Redbox and get a romantic dramedy plus an action movie to keep both of you happy.
-Or get both action and romance by renting a flick like “Knight and Day” with Cameron Diaz and Tom Cruise.
-If you are an amazon prime member then you have access through your computer or TV to free movies that are not available for free to non-members.
+If you are “zero tv” and have netflix, hulu, or amazon prime member then you have access to free movies that are not available for free to non-members.
 You may not even be aware of the freebies offered, so be sure to check them out.

 When it comes to flowers, you usually get what you pay for and one way to cut costs is to hand deliver, this can save anywhere from $8 to $20.
-You could look at groupon, Local Living, Living Social or SeizeTheDeal for offers such as $20 for $40 worth of flowers with FTD.
+You could look at Groupon, Living Social for offers such as $20 for $40 worth of flowers with FTD.

 One kind of fun option reminds me of one of my favorite romantic comedies, “Kate and Leopold” and that is to give flowers with specific meanings.
 Go to TheFlowerExpert.com to find out the meaning of different flowers.
 For example, red roses mean romantic love while a bouquet of mixed roses means “I don’t know my feelings about you yet, but I’m sending you roses anyway.”
 Carnations are a less expensive option and a red carnation conveys love pride, beauty and admiration.
 Daisys are also inexpensive and convey “loyal love.”
 A sunflower symbolizes pure thoughts.
 So you can select a cheaper flower if, and only if, you write a note explaining the meaning of the flower and why you chose it for your true love.